 The rapid growth in population and commercial development has coincided with a transition point in the City's water operations.
 With approximately 75% of its water supply coming from ground water and 25% coming from a surface water wholesale provider, Hudson Oaks has a sufficient water supply for all future growth.
-However, a new wholesale rate went into effect in FY17, which changed the way the City's water system operates.
+A new wholesale rate went into effect in FY17, which changed the way the City's water system operates.
 Over the next few years, Hudson Oaks will begin to draw more heavily on its wholesale water supply, while shifting to a new wholesale provider.

-The infrastructure and funding required to support this operational change necessitated a rate adjustment in FY18, with a follow-up adjustment expected in FY19.
+The infrastructure and funding required to support this operational change necessitated a rate adjustment in FY18.